charleslbryant/ArcherAppTemplate/README.md

 big fan of the [Onion Architecture](http://jeffreypalermo.com/blog/the-onion-architecture-part-1/) and the goal of this little project is to eventually grown into an implementation of Onion.

+I guess I should explain the name.
+My wife's nick name is Dutchess.
+She likes to watch this crazy cartoon named Archer and the main character, Archer, his code name is Dutchess.
+So, my wife says that her code name is Archer.
+Well Archer kind of reminds me of architecture so it was only natural to name it Archer and the code name of the first release is Dutchess...make sense right?